Expiring laws continuance legislation: Continuance of Laws Act 1780

-The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

-The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
-116).

 United Kingdom

 There was an annual Expiring Laws Continuance Act.
 As of about 1902 or 1903, the "long schedule to" this annual Act had "been little altered, except by additions, for the last forty years".

 The system of continuing temporary laws was criticised by The Law Times in 1888.
 Lely said there was an important debate on the Bill for the Expiring Laws Continuance Act 1902.

 The last act named "Expiring Laws Continuance Act" was enacted in 1970, and affected portions of three acts due to expire at the end of that year.
 Two of these three — portions of the Aliens Restriction (Amendment) Act 1919 and Commonwealth Immigrants Act 1962 — were continued until the end of 1971, by which time it was expected that an Immigration Bill would allow them to be repealed.
 The third expiring law was Part VII of the Licensing Act 1964.
 The 1970 continuance bill as introduced proposed to continue the 1964 law also for one year, but that left the prospect of needing to pass another Expiring Laws Continuance Act in 1971 for the sole purpose of continuing one part of a single act; so for convenience, the 1970 continuance act made Part VII of the 1964 act permanent.
 It remained in force (with amendments) until the entire Licensing Act 1964 was repealed by the Licensing Act 2003.